D&D 5e - Questionable Arcana - Mundane and Magical Makings: An Alternative Crafting System for 5th Edition

-At a basic level, crafting any item has 5 requirements.
+At a basic level, crafting any item using our system has 5 requirements.

 - A Lead Artisan - one artisan who is proficient with the crafting tool required to craft the item and meets the minimum level requirements to craft the item.
 This section has some minor differences from the original rules.